A detailed list of the top tourist attractions in Scotland

 11) Stirling / Wallace Monument

 I loved Stirling.
 The lay of the land, the food – it all just seemed like a fairy tale.
-The best place to see the meandering u-turns of the river forth is from the Wallace Monument.
+The best place to see the meandering u-turns of the River Forth is from the Wallace Monument.
 The monument is quite impressive in itself, but I enjoyed the view across the tranquil landscape the most!
+Stirling Castle is also a tourist attraction you do not want to miss as you travel through Scotland.

 12) Saint Kilda